GH-WEN/learngit/readme.txt

-Git is a free software
+Git is a free software distributed.
+Git has a mutable index called stage.
+Git diff